stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 #### What to expect

-* We cannot accommodate walk-ins: we're unfortunately not staffed to accommodate walk-ins, so please make sure that you're planning to stop by **during** office hours.
+* We cannot accommodate walk-ins: we're unfortunately not staffed to welcome unscheduled visits, so please make sure that you're planning to stop by **during** office hours.
 We will not be able to help you otherwise.

 * We can rarely help with application-specific or algorithm problems.